jdjakub/phd-thesis/ch-state-first.md

 Thus was my natural representation decided.
 My first attempt to make it a reality was a partial success: a webpage made of HTML tables, evolved via JavaScript (JS).

+In summary, the logic went as follows:

+a) I wish to create a piece of software (in this case, the Id system)
+b) I have in mind a natural way to represent it as it's being built.

 ## Id as HTML Tables

 \begin{figure}